Eurozone debt crisis: Lagarde talks tough

 Her urging that governments should retain some capacity to support growth through fiscal expansion and focus more on reducing long-term funding commitments to entitlements such as pensions and health care and less on drastic up-front belt tightening, might sound simplistic and even the product of wishful thinking.
 At least it is a useful challenge to the now prevailing orthodoxy that markets are close to shutting out developed-world sovereign borrowers.

-In any case, it was her call for urgent and even mandatory substantial recapitalization of Europes banks, drawing on private capital first and public funds if needed, that drew the most startled response.
-In a couple of sentences, it damns the European regulators recent stress tests.
+In any case, it was her call for urgent and even mandatory substantial recapitalization of Europe’s banks, drawing on private capital first and public funds if needed, that drew the most startled response.